 Step five (revision with specific trait language): For this piece of writing, I pulled each student for one-on-one response where together we examined the telling sentences and the showing paragraphs.
 Sometimes, I probed for more exemplars and more clarity.
 We discussed the similes to see if it supported the text.
 Each time we re-read the text several times so that we could focus on the sound of the text---Did the piece read like a song of friendship?
 Helping students become aware of the sound behind their writing is a great initial step in teaching them to be more conscious of voice.

 Attached to this lesson are two sheets of response & revision, Post-it-sized notes that work well with this lesson.
 The first is the Idea Development Post-it (at right), and the second is the Word Choice Post-it.
 The important thing to note on these tools is that they ask for students to rank the skills in their own (or a partner’s) writing, not rate the skills.
-When you rate skills, you can assign the same score to different skills; you could, for example, give all the skills a score of ‘4,’ which many students end up doing because that’s an easy way to fill out the Post-it Note.
+When you rate skills, you can assign the same score to different skills; you could, for example, give all the skills a score of ‘4,’ which many students end up doing because that’s an easy way to fill out the Post-it® Note-sized template.
 Ranking requires the students to decide on their absolute strongest skill from the five, and to give that skill a ‘5’; the next strongest skill receives a ‘4,’ then a ‘3,’ etc. Ranking is harder to do because it requires the students to apply their knowledge of these skills to their writing, then to analyze them by comparing them to each other.
 When planning revision, students focus on the skills that received the lowest ranking.

 Step six (editing as a community) First, before students edit their revised drafts, put them away for a while.
 Students need a little space between drafting and revising, and they need a little more space between revising and editing.
 Before having them edit, do a mini-lesson on the importance of correctness when sharing your writing publicly, including sharing it on a bulletin board inside or outside a classroom.